stro18/peyrer/README.md

 Important Notes:
 * Currently, available 'matching' methods are Identity, TFIDF and BM25.
 You can change that method and other settings inside the .env file.
+* This argument search engine is built mainly with Java, Apache Lucene and MongoDB.
 * Please pay attention to your runtime environment, as there are duplicate docker files for production environment.
 * The use of this argument search engine is not restricted to the args.me corpus.
-The only condition for your arguments is that they contain a part for the conclusion and one for premises.
+The only condition for the argument structure is that it must contain a part for the conclusion and one for premises.